Remote OpenClaw Blog

 MimiClaw takes a different direction entirely: it runs the core OpenClaw agent architecture on an ESP32-S3 microcontroller — a chip that costs about $5.

-MimiClaw (github.com/memovai/mimiclaw) is an open-source project that reimplements the OpenClaw agent architecture for embedded hardware.
+MimiClaw is an open-source project at github.com/memovai/mimiclaw that reimplements the OpenClaw agent architecture in pure C for ESP32-S3 embedded hardware, with 2,600+ GitHub stars and growing.
 You plug an ESP32-S3 development board into USB power, connect it to WiFi, and it becomes a persistent AI assistant accessible through Telegram.

 The pitch on the repository: